Sing (2016 American film): Box office

-Sing grossed $270.6 million in the United States and Canada, and $363.8 million in other territories, for a worldwide total of $634.3 million, against a production budget of $75 million.
+Sing grossed $270 million in the United States and Canada, and $384 million in other territories, for a worldwide total of $634 million, against a production budget of $75 million.
 Deadline Hollywood calculated the net profit of the film to be $194.2 million, accounting for production budgets, marketing, talent participations, and other costs, with box office grosses, and ancillary revenues from home media, placing it seventh on their list of 2016's "Most Valuable Blockbusters".

 In North America, the film opened alongside Passengers and Assassin's Creed, and was expected to gross around $70 million from 4,022 theaters over its first six days of release.
 The film made $1.7 million during its Tuesday night previews.
 It went on to gross $35.2 million in its opening weekend (a six-day total of $75.5 million), finishing second at the box office behind Rogue One, which was in its second week.
 It rose 21% in its second weekend to $42.9 million, remaining in second, and grossed $20.8 million in its third week and finishing third.
-Sing held the record for being the highest-grossing film to never finish first at the North American box office, beating My Big Fat Greek Wedding ($241.4 million in 2002), until it was surpassed by Oppenheimer, another Universal film, in 2023.
+Sing held the record for being the highest-grossing film to never finish first at the U.S. and Canadian box office, beating My Big Fat Greek Wedding ($241.4 million in 2002), until it was surpassed by Oppenheimer, another Universal film, in 2023.